 Blended learning allows for a number of ways to reduce corporate spending.
 Some of them even manage to enhance the effectiveness of the training program.

 Classes can be live-streamed in real-time so that any queries that trainees may have can be resolved by a qualified specialist.
 More often than not, organizations struggle to find qualified trainers to serve their training needs.

 In regular classrooms, retaining a trainer for the entire training period can be cumbersome and expensive.
 With blended learning, pre-recorded video lectures and virtual classrooms aimed at clearing doubts can help curb this expense to a great extent.

 Blended learning has considerably experimented with ways to make learning more effective and less time-consuming.
 Flipped learning is one way to go about it.
 Trainees are handed over the training material beforehand and they can go through these documents and try and grasp as much subject matter as they can.

-This enables them to already have an idea of the topics to be discussed, which allows the classroom interaction to be more effective.
-Moreover, they can do this at their own time and at their own pace.
-This means that they are not forced to take time away from their regular work, which allows projects to keep sailing smoothly, saving the organization overhead expenses.
+This enables them to already have an idea of the topics to be discussed, which allows classroom interaction to be more effective.
+Moreover, they can do this on their own time and at their own pace.
+This means that they are not forced to take time away from their regular work, which allows projects to keep sailing smoothly, saving the organization’s overhead expenses.

 Companies can organize webinars that can be accessed from anywhere and via any device.
-Webinars are cost effective as there’s no requirement for a specific training location.
+Webinars are cost-effective as there’s no requirement for a specific training location.
 Organizations can either use a pre-recorded webinar session which is available on the internet for free.
-Or they can have an external instructor, or an internal SME deliver a webinar-based training for their employees.
+Or they can have an external instructor or an internal SME deliver webinar-based training for their employees.